 The Primary Bidder shall survey for customer satisfaction a minimum of 10 per cent of all homes receiving individual measures costing less than £3,000 and 100% of homes receiving whole house solutions and individual measures costing over £3,000.
-Schemes based on retailer offers are excluded from the customer satisfaction monitoring requirements.

-Where schemes are undertaken in the industrial and commercial sector, customer satisfaction monitoring should be undertaken for at least 10% of installations where installations are in the price range of \pounds 1,000 - \pounds 20,000, for at least 50% of installations where the price is from \pounds 20,001 to \pounds 50,000 and for 100% of installations where the installation cost exceeds \pounds 50,000.
+Where schemes are undertaken in the industrial and commercial sector, customer satisfaction monitoring should be undertaken for at least 10% of installations where installations are in the price range of £1,000 - £20,000, for at least 50% of installations where the price is from £20,001 to £50,000 and for 100% of installations where the installation cost exceeds £50,000.